Multiclass Classification, Information, Divergence, and Surrogate Risk: Comparison of loss functions

 \section{Comparison of loss functions}

-In Section~\ref{sec:relation}, we demonstrated the correspondence between loss functions, concave measures of uncertainty, statistical information, and $f$-divergences.
+In Section~\ref{sec:relation}, we demonstrated the correspondence between loss functions, generalized entropies, statistical information, $f$-divergences, and (in restricted cases) classification calibration.
 These correspondences assume that decision makers have access to the entire observation $X$, which is often not the case; as noted in the introduction, it is often beneficial to pre-process data to make it lower dimensional, communicate or store it efficiently, or to improve statistical behavior.
-In such cases, it is useful to understand correspondence between criteria used for the design of experiments, quantization methods, and data representation, which we now explore.
+Thus, we now explore the impact quantization has on these concepts.

+To motivate this further, consider that each of the family-wise loss $\maxloss$ of Ex.~\ref{example:max-order}, logistic loss (Ex.~\ref{example:logistic-loss}), and any loss of the form $\loss(\alpha, y) = \sum_{i \neq y} \phi(-\alpha_i)$ for $\phi$ convex and decreasing with $\phi'(0) < 0$ (Ex.~\ref{example:hinge-loss}, Observation~\ref{observation:weighted-calibration}) is classification calibrated.
+This relates to one of the major criticisms of classification calibration: if the Bayes classifier (minimizer of risk over all functions $\mc{X} \to \R^k$) does not belong to the class of functions considered, classification calibration says little.
+In this context, we shed light on this issue by identifying losses that are consistent (calibrated) even with the additional selection of quantizer or data representation---a restriction of the class of possible functions as in the implication~\eqref{eqn:restricted-risk-convergence} in the introduction.